The secret is out—Florida’s best beaches are in South Walton.

 WHERE: Grayton Beach

-The most down-to-earth of the beach towns, Grayton Beach existed before the New Urbanist towns were built—so there’s nothing planned about it.
+The most down-to-earth of any Florida beach you’ve never visited, Grayton Beach existed before the New Urbanist towns were built—so there’s nothing planned about it.
 Old Florida homes are tucked away behind scraggly trees, and top attractions include art galleries, lively bars, and plenty of natural beauty.
 At Grayton Beach State Park, you can climb sandy trails or paddleboard past coastal dune lakes to see how Florida was before it was ever developed.
-Or, check out the new Underwater Museum of Art offshore, where you can scuba dive past sculptures of a pineapple, a skull, and a deer along with the marine life swimming by.
+Or, check out the kid-loved Underwater Museum of Art offshore, where you can scuba dive past sculptures of a pineapple, a skull, and a deer, along with the marine life swimming by.
 At night, head to one of the laidback bars for live music.
-Local institution Red Bar will be rebuilt here after burning down in 2018, but in the meantime, you can find the same vibes at AJ’s and Grayton Beer Company tap-room.
+Local institution Red Bar is the coolest bar to spend the evening, and you can find the same vibes at seafood shack AJ’s and Grayton Beer Company tap-room.

 Where to Stay: Get the real “Old Florida” experience by staying at Cabins at Grayton Beach State Park.

 INSIDER TIPGrayton Beach‘s unofficial phrase is actually “nice dogs, strange people.”
 There’s even a wall outside Black Bear Bread Co. where you can have your dog’s portrait painted, with proceeds going to a local animal shelter.

 WHERE: Seagrove, WaterSound, and Seacrest